 Before treatment can be coordinated, the Interventionist and the family will need to know as much about the behaviors of the person needing treatment as possible.
 What type of drug do they use?
 How much and how often?
 If they abuse alcohol, how long, how often and why?
 Building a history of use will help the Interventionist and the family in the second stage.

 In this stage, the Interventionist will help the family member select the appropriate level of care and an appropriate facility for treatment to take place.
-The interventionist may help the family understand the role of insurance, co-pay’s and finances and may help the family coordinate travel to treatment.
 In most cases, the Interventionist will accompany the person dependent on drugs or alcohol to their treatment destination.

 Planning the Intervention